Q. Why is renovation in NYC so expensive? And what can I do to cut costs without resorting to a shady contractor?

 Engineering and architectural fees required by NYC's strict building codes (which may not be needed elsewhere) add to your final tab too.

-Costs to the general contractor are higher than a renovation in other places.
-For instance, they are required to have large business insurance policies to be eligible to work in most Manhattan buildings.
-The amount of required liability insurance starts at about $2 million and can go up as high as ten million dollars depending on the actual building.
+To start, general contractor fees are higher than in other places, thanks in part to requirements such as higher business insurance policies to be eligible to work in most Manhattan buildings.
+The amount of required liability insurance starts at about $2 million and can go up as high as $10 million depending on the actual building.

-Your building’s rules and work hours strongly influence the overall budget.
-Most New York apartment buildings have strict working hours, like 9-4:30 or even 9-3:30 Monday through Friday.
+Your building’s rules and work hours strongly influence the overall budget, too.
+Most New York apartment buildings have strict working hours, from 9 am to 4:30 pm, for example, or even 9 am to 3:30 pm Monday through Friday.
 That short timeframe includes set-up and clean-up.
 An actual workday may be just five hours or less.

-In addition, certain buildings allow construction during summer months only (after Memorial Day and before Labor Day), to minimize noise and mess when most owners are traveling.
-Ninety days is a tight timeline to complete a renovation, and higher costs similar to a "rush charge" reflect this.
+In addition, certain buildings allow construction during summer months only (after Memorial Day and before Labor Day) to minimize noise and mess when most owners are traveling.
+Ninety days is a tight timeline to complete a renovation, and higher fees similar to a "rush charge" reflect this.

 Nothwithstanding the inherent challenges of renovating in the Big Apple, there are a few things you can do to fight back against cost creep: